Dorothy and George – never too old to find love again

 “I was a clergy widow who had nursed my husband through many years of ill health.
-After a few years, though I had many women friends, I really missed a man’s companionship.
+After a few years, though I had many women friends, I really missed a man’s Christian friendship.
 Whilst at Costa one day, I was reading the Daily Telegraph and saw the friendsfirst advert.
-I phoned the HQ and asked if I was too old (I’m in my 80s) to join.
+I phoned the HQ and asked if I was too old (I’m in my 80s) to join seeking Christian friendship which may lead to a relationship.
 Katharine replied: “No, you are not!” and so I joined on the Gold level of membership receiving profiles every two months for the first year.

 Out of the first batch of profiles I dutifully contacted all the men I was sent.
 One man lived locally and over the next year or so we went out several times to garden centres and parks having lunch and enjoying talking about our favourite subject of gardening.
+We developed a nice Christian friendship but nothing more.
 Another gentleman from Yorkshire met me and my cousin in York, and later visited me in Manchester for the day, but we couldn’t agree on certain matters of faith, so according to the friendsfirst advice, I wrote a letter of thanks closing our contact.

 So we met and chatted happily sharing information about our families and churches, discovering again our love for music and art.
 He played for years in a Silver Band and I play the piano and organ.
 We both also enjoy painting water colours.
 A visit to Joddrell Bank, a meal out with my son and a trip round the Cheshire lanes completed his four day visit.